Today's Articles

 Alexander D. Hamilton

-Alexander Daniel Hamilton was born in Eufaula, Alabama, the son of Alexander Hamilton Sr. and Martha Ann Coker, both from North Carolina.
+Alexander Daniel Hamilton was born in Eufaula, Alabama, and was the son of Alexander Hamilton Sr. and Martha Ann Coker, both from North Carolina.
 The couple also had four other sons before Martha Hamilton's death.
 His father served in the Union Army during the American Civil War.
 While in Alabama, the senior Hamilton served for two years in the state legislature and was elected to the Eufaula city council.

 In 1877, the Hamiltons moved to Atlanta, where the senior Hamilton married Katie Grant and became a building contractor.
 In 1894, the family moved into a house he built on Hilliard Street in the Sweet Auburn district of Atlanta.